linkml/owlstar/README.md

 ## TODO

+ - Tidy this document then garner more feedback
  - FOL
  - register prefix
  - Derive docs from TTL
  - Provide more examples
  - Provide converters

+## FAQ

 ## See Also